-The Massachusetts Department of Public Health (MDPH) has prepared this Language Access Plan (LAP) for the purposes of defining the protocol and procedures taken by MDPH.
-This LAP serves as a means to ensure meaningful and universal access to MDPH services, programs and activities on the part of persons whom self-identify as having a limited English proficiency or preference for materials and services in a preferred language.
+The Massachusetts Department of Public Health (MDPH) has prepared this Language Access Plan (LAP) for the purposes of defining the protocol and procedures taken by MDPH to ensure meaningful and universal access to MDPH services, programs and activities on the part of persons who self-identify as having limited English proficiency or preference for materials and services in a preferred language.

-Consistent with the definition provided by Administration and Finance Administrative Bulletin number sixteen, a Limited English Proficient (LEP) person is someone who is not able to speak, read, write or understand the English language at a level that allows him/her to interact effectively with Agency staff.
-A client maintains the right to self-identify as an LEP person, as well as the right to indicate their language of preference, particularly as it relates to health message delivery.
+MDPH defines a Limited English Proficient (LEP) person as someone who is not able to speak, read, write or understand the English language at a level that allows him/her to interact effectively with Agency staff.
+A client maintains the right to self-identify as an LEP person, as well as the right to indicate their language of preference, particularly as it relates to health-message delivery.

-This Language Access Plan is also consistent with MDPH Best Practice Recommendations for Hospital-based Interpreter Services developed to provide guidance to hospitals and affiliated entities required to provide language access under state hospital regulation.
+This Language Access Plan is consistent with MDPH Best Practice Recommendations for Hospital-based Interpreter Services, developed to provide guidance to hospitals and affiliated entities required to provide language access under state hospital regulation.